 Book Your Accommodation

-You can book your hostel with Hostelworld as they have the largest inventory.
-If you want to stay elsewhere, use Booking.com as it consistently returns the cheapest rates for guesthouses and cheap hotels.
-Some of my favorite places to stay in Budapest are:
+You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
+If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
+My favorite places to stay in the city are:

 If you’re looking for more places to stay, here is a complete list of my favorite hostels in Budapest!

 Travel insurance protects you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 My favorite companies that offer the best service and value are:

 - Insure My Trip (for those over 70)